International relations (1919–1939): 1920s

-France had a policy of active interventions, as in Russia 1918-1920, and the Rhineland following the Armistice.
+France had a policy of active interventions, as in Russia (1918–1920), and the Rhineland following the Armistice.
 France wanted Poland and provided support in the Polish–Soviet War.
 It supported Spain in the Rif War.
 From 1925 to 1932, Aristide Briand, was prime minister off and on.
 He supported Weimar Germany and the League of Nations.
 He realized France was too weak to handle Germany and was dubious about British support.
 The solution was alliances with small weak countries called the "Little Entente".

-In January 1923 as a response to the failure of the Germans to ship enough coal as part of its reparations, France (and Belgium) occupied the industrial region of the Ruhr.
+In January 1923, as a response to the failure of the Germans to ship enough coal as part of its reparations, France (and Belgium) occupied the industrial region of the Ruhr.
 Germany responded with passive resistance including printing vast amounts of marks to pay for the occupation, thereby causing runaway inflation.
 Inflation heavily damaged the German middle class (because their bank accounts became worthless) but it also damaged the French franc.
 France fomented a separatist movement pointing to an independent buffer state, but it collapsed after some bloodshed.
-The intervention was a failure, and in summer 1924 France accepted the American solution to the reparations issues, as expressed in the Dawes Plan.
+The intervention was a failure, and in summer 1924 France accepted the international solution to the reparations issues as expressed in the Dawes Plan.